-The Keeper of the Plains Wichita - Monuments and Historic Buildings
+The Keeper of the Plains in Wichita

 The sacred Native American grounds in Wichita, Kansas are commemorated by a towering sculpture called The Keeper of the Plains.
 Located at 728 1/2 West Douglas Avenue, the 44-foot tall steel sculpture watches over the point where the Big and Little Arkansas rivers meet.
 It stands as homage to the Native Americans who walked the Wichita grounds long before modern day Wichitans.